-Winter held on tight this February, with portions of southwest, central and northeast Nebraska seeing plenty of snow to go hand-in-hand with the below-average temperatures.
-To learn more about how this month’s climate effected Nebraskans, read the February edition of the Climate Update from the Nebraska State Climate Office.
+Read more about how this month’s climate effected Nebraskans in the September edition of the Climate Update from the Nebraska State Climate Office.

 For the past two years, the Nebraska Extension Climate Issue Team has worked to address crop industry needs through workshops, listening sessions and the creation of interactive graphics tied to research-based information.
 The Nebraska State Climate Office was a key piece in providing the climate trends, projections and scientific information for the discussions.